Among elements paramount for a photographer, is a blogging platform. Without one, the photographer’s portfolio site is perhaps a tad bit incomplete.

 Focus your blog on a unique aspect of photography or camera and make sure your subject is one that you’re both passionate about and feel you could write aplenty on.
 Remember, there are already established websites competing for the same readers and those that are repetitive, run out of vogue soon.
 Among the recommendations, measure your interest:

-- How many books you own on the topic
+- How many business books you own on the topic

 - If there’s already an audience for your topic, and